-At 22, I had my whole life ahead of me, but when I found myself in a wheelchair, it was a far cry from what I had in mind for my future.
-I had to change my plans and see what life had to offer me with my new condition.
-Today, I realize how many great opportunities life has given me and how I’ve been able to take advantage of them.
-I’m proud of where I am today, and I’d like to share with you a glimpse of my journey.
+At 22, I had my whole life ahead of me, but finding myself in a wheelchair was far from what I had envisioned for my future.
+I had to change my plans and see what life had to offer me with my new reality.
+Today, I realize how many wonderful opportunities life has given me and how I’ve made the most of them.
+I am proud of how far I’ve come, and here, I’m sharing a glimpse of my journey with you.

 MY CHILDHOOD

-As a child, I was a ball of energy.
-At the age of four, my mother put me in gymnastics classes, but I was always climbing where I was not supposed to.
-Over the years, this sport became a real passion, and then a way of life for my three years of high school in sport-studies.
-I even made it my first profession, coaching for a few years.
+Ever since I was little, I was a real ball of energy.
+At four years old, my mother enrolled me in gymnastics classes, but I was always climbing where I wasn’t supposed to.
+Over the years, this sport became a true passion, and later, a way of life during my three years in a sports-study program in high school.
+I even made it my first profession, working as a coach for a few years.

 SNOWBOARDING